SavvinaDaniil/DiagnosingBiasRecSys/README.md

    ```
    Make sure that jupyter points to the jupyter installed from the requirements file.
 You may need to deactivate and activate the environment again.

 2. Open the notebooks from the project directory.
-The notebooks whose title contains the word 'experiment' can be used for experimenting different configurations of the respective algorithms, while the 'analyze' notebooks include the analysis of popularity bias and performance of the different versions.